Unitary transform diagonalizing the Confluent Hypergeometric kernel: Unitarity of

-We conclude that the function $h$ is well defined.
-Since $H$ commutes with multiplications on indicator functions by the argument above, the operator, via extension by continuity, commutes with all multiplication operators.
-Thereby for $f\in L_\infty(B)$ for a bounded Borel $B\subset \R$ we have
+The argument above implies that $J$ commutes with multiplications by indicator functions.
+Via extension by continuity, the operator $J$ commutes with all pointwise multiplication operators.
+Therefore, for a bounded Borel set $B\subset\R$ and $f\in L_\infty(B)$ we have

-We conclude that $H=h$. \end{proof}
+We conclude that $J=h$. \end{proof}

-Before diving into calculations let us establish a convenient asymptotic formula. \begin{lemma} We have the uniform estimate for some constant $C$
+Before diving into calculations let us establish a convenient asymptotic formula.
+Recall the notation